nvms/prsm/packages/mesh/README.md

 ### Metadata

-You'll probably encounter a scenario where you need to relate some data to a particular connection.
-Mesh provides a way to do this using the `setMetadata` method.
-This is useful for storing user IDs, tokens, or any other information you need to associate with a connection.
+You can associate data like user IDs, tokens, or custom attributes with a connection using the `setMetadata` method.
+This metadata is stored in Redis and accessible from any server instance, making it ideal for identifying users, managing permissions, or persisting session-related data across distributed deployments.

 Metadata is stored in Redis, so it can be safely accessed from any instance of your server.